manny-uncharted/cucumberbasic-fix/Readme.md

 Note: this is an update to the version available on their github page as it had issues which hasn't been fixed yet.

+I used this project to learn automation with Jenkins

 ##More Information
 The complete code base development video is available in ExecuteAutomation YouTube channel